 Now, you need to understand what those keywords mean, provide rich information that contextualizes those keywords, and firmly understand user intent.

-This article will discuss what exactly semantic search is, why it’s important for SEO, and how to optimize your content for semantic search.
+In this piece, you’ll learn what semantic search is, why it’s essential for SEO, and how to optimize your content for it.

 What Is Semantic Search?

-Semantic search describes a search engine’s attempt to generate the most accurate results possible by understanding:
+Semantic search describes a search engine’s attempt to generate the most accurate SERP results possible by understanding based on searcher intent, query context, and the relationship between words.

 In layman’s terms, semantic search seeks to understand natural language the way a human would.